 The biggest issue with Dodge’s warranty is that it expires when you’ll really start to need it.
 From the manufacturer’s perspective, it makes sense that your bumper-to-bumper warranty will only cover your car when it’s brand new.
 However, the mistake is to assume that you won’t need something like it once it expires.

 When big repairs come up, having a coverage plan in place can give you peace of mind.
-An extended warranty plan spreads your costs out over many months and lets you avoid giving up a whole paycheck (or two) for one repair.
+An extended warranty plan spreads your costs out over many months and lets you avoid breaking the bank for one repair.

 Dodge’s Extended Warranty

-New protection plans don’t start when your factory warranty ends, but rather they start when they are purchased.
+New protection plans don’t start when your factory warranty ends, but when they are purchased.
 So if you bought a new Dodge in February of 2019 and then added a 5-year MVP plan in August of 2019, that extended warranty would expire in August of 2024.
 You can also add on more coverage through the Mopar Vehicle Protection Extended (MVPE) before the current MVP expires.
 The MVPE plan bumps similar coverage up to 12 years or 160,000 miles.

 More Options For Dodge Coverage